-Students who are enrolled and are registered for 1-9 credits will have access to library services with a valid student identification card.
+Students who are enrolled and are registered for at least 1 credit will have access to library services with a valid student identification card.
 Students who are not enrolled for a summer semester and would like to have library access will have to register for OC 500, Library Research.
 This is a noncredit class that currently carries a fee of \$25.